 - Cilantro & mint leaves – Substitute mint leaves with more cilantro leaves if you don’t have any on hand.

 - Ground beef (20% fat – not lean) – This will help your kebabs stay tender and moist.
 If you only have lean meat, try adding a tablespoon of butter or an extra 1/2 tsp papaya paste to compensate.
 See FAQ if using any other type of meat.

 - Salt & pepper – Adequate salt is important for getting the restaurant-style taste.
-I’ve shared my preferred quantities of Diamond Crystal Kosher salt or Morton’s sea salt.
+I’ve shared my preferred quantity of Morton’s kosher salt.